kh1amirhamza/flutter_tabbar_lite/README.md

 ## Feedback

-If you encounter any issues or have suggestions, feel free to create an issue in the [GitHub repository](https://github.com/kh1amirhamza/flutter_tabbar_lite).
+If you encounter any issues or have suggestions, please create an issue in the [GitHub repository](https://github.com/kh1amirhamza/flutter_tabbar_lite).